fabri1983/sgdk-video-player/README.md

 	- Add +32 and -32 accordingly in VInt and videoPlayer.c.
 	- Set HINT_PALS_CMD_ADDRR_RESET_VALUE to 32 in movieHVInterrupts.h.
 	- Hint now starts 1 row of tiles more than the already calculated in movieHVInterrupts.h.
-- Once the unpack/load of tileset/tilemap/pals happen during the time of an active display loop we can discard palInFrameRootPtr and just use the setPalsPointer() call made in waitVInt_AND_flushDMA() without the bool parameter resetPalsPtrsForHInt.
+- Once the unpack/load of tileset/tilemap/pals happen during the time of an active display loop we can:
+	- discard palInFrameRootPtr and just use the setPalsPointer() call made in waitVInt_AND_flushDMA() without the bool parameter resetPalsPtrsForHInt.
+	- remove the condition if (!((prevFrame ^ vFrame) & 1))
+	- use ++dataPtr; instead of dataPtr += vFrame - prevFrame;
 - Could declaring the arrays data[] y pals_data[] directly in ASM reduce rom size and/or speed access?
 - Clear mem used by sound when exiting the video loop?
 - Try using XGM PCM driver: